 VF Corporation Common Stock fund - This unitized company stock fund is valued by the trustee based on the NAV of the shares held by the Plan at year-end.
-VF Common Stock in the fund is valued at the closing price reported in the active market in which the security is traded.
-Money market mutual funds in the fund are valued using the quoted NAV of shares held by the Plan at year-end.
+VF Common Stock is valued at the closing price reported in the active market in which the security is traded.
+Money market mutual funds are valued using the quoted NAV of shares held by the Plan at year-end.

 Separately managed fixed income fund - This fund is valued by the trustee based on the NAV of the shares held by the Plan at year-end.
-U.S. Treasury securities in the fund are valued at the closing price in the active market in which the individual securities are traded.
+U.S. Treasury securities are valued at the closing price in the active market in which the individual securities are traded.
 Other U.S. government and related agency securities are valued based on the closing price reported in the active market in which the individual securities are traded or based on yields currently available on comparable securities of issuers with similar credit ratings.